jckuri/Sensor-Fusion-and-Object-Tracking/README.md

 **Step 3.
 Data Association:**

 **Step 4.
 Camera-Lidar Sensor Fusion:** This is the final step to complete the whole sensor fusion system.
 Coordinates from 2 different sensors with different geometries are transformed into vehicle coordinates by using the homogeneous transformation matrices.
 In like manner, vehicle coordinates are transformed into the corresponding sensor coordinates in order to compute `hx` and the EKF's Jacobian.
 In this step, I was confused about how to activate the camera measurements.
 Because they were not active in spite of following the instructions correctly.
 I searched for all the conditional statements like `if sensor.name == 'lidar':` and I changed them to `if sensor.name in ['lidar', 'camera']:` with disastrous results.
 Finally, I noticed that such changes were not necessary.
 Because I forgot to use `hx` when computing the Mahalanobis Distance (MHD).
 Using `H * x` when computing MHD led to discarding all camera measurements.

+### Which part of the project was most difficult for you to complete, and why?

 For me, the most difficult part of the project was to fully understand the overall structure of the project.
 In addition to completing all the TODOs, I also needed to read the source code of all the Python files in the whole project.
 Because the TODOs asked me to do many things that were confusing and ambiguous.
 I didn't know how to complete many TODOs.
 The devil is in the details.
 And by reading and understanding all the source files, I finally completed the project.
 The real problem is this project has many mutually-interacting synergistic parts.
 And if you program one part in a wrong way, the whole project fails.
 So, it's very demotivating to see that nothing in this project works well.
 But I knew that it was my fault.
 I knew that I programmed many parts in a wrong way.
 So, I printed and printed all the intermediate results, validating that everything is well programmed as intended.
 In this way, I got everything correct and now the project finally works.